Lramseyer/vaporview/API_DOCS.md

 ## waveformViewer.addVariable

-Add a variable to the viewer
+Add a variable to the viewer.
+If a scope is specified, it will add all of the scope children to the viewer.

 ### Arguments: object